Sreyleak-Deth/runwithsai/_events/2025-05-31-run-by-heart-2nd-edition-charity.md

 📌 Please note that for all donations over **$50**, please put your **"name and phone number"** in the **"Remark"** so that the team can contact you to send an invitation to the program.

 Please join our telegram group after you donated to Rabbit School.
 Our team will introduce and facilitate you to the program.
-Telegram group link: …
+Telegram group link:  <a href='https://t.me/+3JLMGjnn1wY0YWI1' target="_blank" rel="noopener">Join Telegram</a>

 - RUNNING PACKAGES:
   - Memorable T-shirt of “Run By Heart”